Formal Methods of Software Design

 three one-hour tests during the term, each worth 20%, and a two-hour exam at the end, worth 40%.

-written anything you like on the printed textbook.
+anything you like written (or typed) on both sides.
 No other aids are

 allowed.
 For each question, a blank answer is worth approximately

 33%; from that, marks will be awarded for relevant and correct